cmay12/simple/docs.md

 This is a brand new file on the main branch.
+Just hanging out on the main branch.